aifa-gov-it/database-uploader/README.md

 ## How to run

-1. Upload data with dabase-uploader:
+1. Upload data with database-uploader:
     1. Build the application:

         ```